AI AssistantsMCP Server

 • Upvote feedback on behalf of a user

-The connection is bearer-token authenticated and scoped to your organization — Claude only ever sees your workspace's data.
+The connection is scoped to your organization — Claude only ever sees your workspace's data.
+Authenticate with a bearer token, a capability URL (for clients that can't set headers), or OAuth 2.1.

 MCP is an open protocol from Anthropic.
 While these docs focus on Claude Desktop and Claude.ai, the same connection works with any MCP-compatible client.